Full Ellipsoid Embeddings and Toric Mutations

 \end{proof}

-\begin{rmk} There is a smooth way to isotope the boundary of $\mP$ to the boundary of $\mP'$, and following that, a smooth way to isotope the amoebas of $\Sigma_j^{i,i+1}$ to the ones of $\Sigma_j^{i,i+1}$, see again Figure \ref{fig:Def_Amoeba}, as well as the small differences on the coamoebas.
-Hence, we can isotope from $\Sigma_j^{i,i+1}$ to $\Sigma_j^{i,i+1}$, with their boundaries restricted to a thickened torus $\mathbb{T}=I\times T^2$. $\Box$ \end{rmk}
+\begin{rmk} There is a smooth way to isotope the boundary of $\mP$ to the boundary of $\mP'$, and following that, a smooth way to isotope the amoebas of $\Sigma_j^{i,i+1}$ to the ones of $\left(\Sigma_j^{i,i+1}\right)'$, see again Figure \ref{fig:Def_Amoeba}, as well as the small differences on the coamoebas.
+Hence, we can isotope from $\Sigma_j^{i,i+1}$ to $\left(\Sigma_j^{i,i+1}\right)'$, with their boundaries restricted to a thickened torus $\mathbb{T}=I\times T^2$. $\Box$ \end{rmk}

 Now we see that the symplectic surface ${\Sigma'}_j^{i,i+1}$ intersects the Lagrangian 2-sphere $S_{i+1}$ once in a point belonging to ${\sigma'}_j^{i+1}$.
-In an analogous fashion to Lemma \ref{lem:Sigma_prime}, we can chop out of ${\Sigma'}_j^{i,i+1}$ the intersection point with $S_{i+1}$ and then glue its boundary, the boundary of ${\sigma'}_j^{i+2}$ (where we remove the intersection of $\sigma_j^{i+2}$ with $S_{i+1}$), and the boundary of a new chosen ``red curve'' in a thickened torus that has three times the homology of the collapsing cycle in this thickened torus, with a new pair of pants.
-Naming the former two curves blue, the first step would be to construct a dimer model between the blue curves and the red curve, so that the behaviour on the region that it could intersect $S_{i+1}$ is the same as the one analyzed in Lemma \ref{lem:Sigma_prime}.
+In an analogous fashion to Lemma \ref{lem:Sigma_prime}, we can chop out of ${\Sigma'}_j^{i,i+1}$ the intersection point with $S_{i+1}$ and then glue its boundary, the boundary of ${\sigma'}_j^{i+2}$ (where we remove the intersection of $\sigma_j^{i+2}$ with $S_{i+1}$), and the boundary of a newly chosen ``red curve'' in a thickened torus that has three times the homology of the collapsing cycle in this thickened torus, with a new pair of pants.
+Naming the former two curves blue, the first step would be to construct a dimer model between the blue curves and the red curve, so that the behaviour of this new surface obtained from the dimer model, on the region where it could intersect $S_{i+1}$, is the same as the one analyzed in Lemma \ref{lem:Sigma_prime}.
 Denote this surface by ${\Sigma'}_j^{i,i+2}$.
 We can iterate this process and consider symplectic surfaces ${\Sigma'}_j^{i,i+k}$ in the cut neighborhood $\mM$, that do not intersect $S_i, \dots, S_{i+k-1}$, and has boundary on a thickened torus, whose homology class is $k+1$ times the collapsing cycle.
 This process leads to the following:

-\begin{lem} There exists a symplectic disk ${\Sigma'}_j^{1,n}$ inside $\mM$, not intersecting the Lagrangian set $\bigcup_{1=1}^{n-1} S_i$, and whose boundary lies on a thickened torus $I \times T^2$, with boundary class being $n$ times the class of the collapsing cycle. \end{lem}
+\begin{lem} There exists a symplectic disk ${\Sigma'}_j^{1,n}$ inside $\mM$, not intersecting the Lagrangian set $\bigcup_{i=1}^{n-1} S_i$, and whose boundary lies on a thickened torus $I \times T^2$, with boundary class being $n$ times the class of the collapsing cycle. \end{lem}